josephwright/josephwright.github.io/_posts/2012-08-26-exploring-chemfig-going-further.md

 ![](/uploads/2012/08/ChemDraw2.png)

 ChemFig does not have a simple input syntax for them, unlike `=` for a double bond or `~` for a triple bond.
-However, it does let us customise bond appearance: the basic syntax we need is to put `[,,,,&lt;settings&gt;]` after the bond to be customised (there are four commas here as ChemFig has other settings to alter bonding).
+However, it does let us customise bond appearance: the basic syntax we need is to put `[,,,,<settings>]` after the bond to be customised (there are four commas here as ChemFig has other settings to alter bonding).
 The settings are Ti<i>k</i>Z commands, and it's possible to set up these customisations as styles, which is better than doing everything by hand.

 First, we need two settings from ChemDraw: the thickness to use for a bold bond and the spacing in a hashes.
 I'll want to use these a few times, so save them with readable names